Stable homotopy groups of spheres: From dimension 0 to 90: New Ingredients

-In more concrete terms, let $C\tau$ be the cofiber of the $\C$-motivic stable map $\tau$.
 The homotopy category of $C\tau$-modules has an algebraic structure \cite{GWX18}.
-In particular, the $\C$-motivic Adams spectral sequence for $C\tau$ is isomorphic to the algebraic Novikov spectral sequence that computes the $E_2$-page of the Adams-Novikov spectral sequence.
-Using naturality of Adams spectral sequences, the differentials in the algebraic Novikov spectral sequence, which are computed by machine, can be lifted to differentials in the $\C$-motivic Adams spectral sequence for the $\C$-motivic sphere spectrum.
-Then the Betti realization functor produces differentials in the classical Adams spectral sequence.
+In particular, the $\C$-motivic Adams spectral sequence for $C\tau$ is isomorphic to the algebraic Novikov spectral sequence that computes the $E_2$-page of the Adams-Novikov spectral sequence for $BP_*$.
+This means that the middle spectral sequence in the above diagram can be computed by machine.
+Naturality then yields information about the $\C$-motivic Adams spectral sequence for the $\C$-motivic sphere spectrum in two different ways, since the latter spectral sequence appears on both the left and right side of the diagram.
+Finally, the Betti realization functor produces differentials in the classical Adams spectral sequence. }

 Our use of $\C$-motivic stable homotopy theory appears to rely on the fundamental computations, due to Voevodsky \cite{Voevodsky03b} \cite{Voevodsky10}, of the motivic cohomology of a point and of the motivic Steenrod algebra.
 In fact, recent progress has determined that our results do not depend on this deep and difficult work.
 There are now purely topological constructions of homotopy categories that have identical computational properties to the cellular stable $\C$-motivic homotopy category \cite{GIKR18} \cite{Pstragowski18}.
 In these homotopy categories, one can obtain from first principles the fundamental computations of the cohomology of a point and of the Steenrod algebra, using only well-known classical computations.
 Therefore, the material in this manuscript does not logically depend on Voevodsky's work, even though the methods were very much inspired by his groundbreaking computations.